KunalD09/vsdpdworkshop/README.md

          This command generates the Endcaps and Tapcells and finally generates the floorplan.def file for placement stage

- III.
-After successful completion of floorplan stage, we can run the placement command - **run_placement**
+ III. **Placement:** After successful completion of floorplan stage, we can run the placement command - **run_placement**.
+This command generates the picorv32a.placement.def file which is an input to clock-tree synthesis stage.

       Following are the switches that we can set to guide the tool to optimize the placement of the design

            a.
 PL_TARGET_DENSITY - this indicates how much the deisgn can spread across the core area.
 By default it is set to 0.4 by default.

                                   "1" - the cells are placed very close to each other